JohnDoee/flexget-cross-seed/README.rst

 Installation
 ------------

-Download `cross-seed.py` and put it in the. `~/.flexget/plugins/` folder.
-If the folder does not exist, create it.
+Download `cross-seed.py` and put it in the correct plugin folder. `Check out the official documentation for instructions on how to install plugins <https://www.flexget.com/Plugins#third-party-plugins>`_.

 Usage
 -----